wisq/wisq.github.io/_drafts/kadet-2.md

 ![Current tech tree](/img/kadet/002/tech-tree.jpg "SCIENCE!")

-I had my sights on Advanced Electrics (<span class="science">160</span>) for the deployable solar panels, but with science running low, I take a detour.
+I was planning on grabbing Advanced Electrics (<span class="science">160</span>) for the deployable solar panels, but with science running low, I take a detour.
 Getting to 2.5m Rockomax-class rockets is more expensive than I thought, so I just research General Rocketry (<span class="science">20</span>) for bigger boosters, and General Construction (<span class="science">45</span>) for struts and tri-couplers.
 Forget Rockomax, we'll just build big tri-stacks instead.

 *Next episode: To the Mun!
 Hopefully.*